 The 2019 Comprehensive Plan is seen as an opportunity to evaluate our successes in achieving our goals as laid out in the previous 2008 Comprehensive Plan.
 As with the previous Comprehensive Plan, the process began with engaging with the public through a series of events whose chief aims were to gather feedback as to concerns and comments the public may have with the state of the City of Dover.
 The public's opinion was sought as to help identify where both the City's strengths and weaknesses lay and how these views compared to the public's view as noted in the research gathering leading up to the 2008 Plan.
-From there we were able to see where improvements had been made and where work still needed to be done.
+From there, we were able to see where improvements had been made and where work still needed to be done.

 Among our findings was that since the economic recession of 2008, the City of Dover has experienced a significant slowdown in residential development.
 There has also been an increasing lack of diversity in Dover's housing stock.
-Members of the public have also identified that there does not seem to be enough affordable housing option with the City.
+Members of the public have also identified that there does not seem to be enough affordable housing options within the City.
 This has been an impetus to add emphasis on strategies to address the City of Dover's Housing in the 2019 Comprehensive Plan.

 Furthermore, at the center of the 2019 Comprehensive Plan is the Plan4Health, a study commissioned to help integrate health equity into future planning efforts in the City of Dover and Kent County.
 Delaware Plan4Health used surveying, geospatial analysis, document review and community charrettes, to understand community health issues and how they may be addressed.
-Based on their findings, the Delaware Plan4Health team developed a series of recommendations for incorporating healthy living into Dover's Comprehensive Plan Update.
-This is seen as an opportunity to benefit public health by codifying elements into the plan that support healthy communities.
+Based on their findings, the Delaware Plan4Health team developed a series of recommendations for incorporating healthy living into Dover's Comprehensive Plan.
+This is seen as an opportunity to benefit public health by codifying elements into the Plan that support healthy communities.

 Having evaluated our accomplishments since the 2008 Comprehensive Plan, the 2019 Comprehensive Plan update began with a Report Card where we were able to analyze our successes, as well as where we still needed to do more work towards achieving our goals as laid out in the 2008 plan.
 From this approach we were able to develop a framework of a new set of goals for moving forward with the 2019 Comprehensive Plan.
+The following is a summary of the Goals established with this Plan.
+Each of these topic area goals also have Recommendations and Action Items detailed in most chapters.
+Chapter 15 - Implementation Plan outlines the path forward to make a "Bigger Better Dover."